 Local school children set up shop, trading their school-grown fruit and veg

 The Summer Sale is the culmination of a partnership between Borough Market and School Food Matters, a charity whose mission is to ensure that every child enjoys fresh, sustainable food at school and understands where their food comes from.
 With the help of funding from United St Saviour’s Charity, the programme started back in the spring, when pupils were taught some green-fingered tips from Blue Peter gardener Chris Collins.
-They were also taught some top trading techniques from our market development manager, and taken on a tour to meet the Market traders.
+They were also taught some top trading techniques, and taken on a tour to meet the Market traders.

 All the proceeds from the pupil’s fruit and veg sales will be donated to FareShare, an award-winning charity which seeks to relieve food poverty by rescuing good food that would otherwise go to waste.

-Join us in the Market Hall from 11.30am-1.30pm, on Thursday 7th July and show your support for our young marketeers.
+Join us in the Market Hall from 11am to 1.30pm on Wednesday 4th July and show your support for our young marketeers.